aalsaadi3/Cloud-Computing-Infrastructure/README.md

 # Cloud-Computing-Infrastructure
 Terms & Conditions
 Some material may be redacted in accordance with Academic Integrity guidelines.
 Intended viewers are prospective employers or coworkers assessing skills and not students attempting plagiarism.
-Full code is available for presentation per request during interviews or for reference in potential work scenarios.
+Full material is available for presentation per request during interviews or for reference in potential work scenarios.

 Description
 Sample of Cloud Architecting!